-At 31 March 2020, the capital and reserves shown in the MLL financial statements are £626k (2019 - £522k)

-lower than the excess of assets over liabilities used for solvency purposes.
-The capital and reserves at a consolidated Group level are £24,958k higher (2019 - £36k lower) than the excess of assets over liabilities used for solvency purposes.
+At 31 March 2021, the capital and reserves shown in the MLL financial statements are £1,159k (2020 - £626k) lower than the excess of assets over liabilities used for solvency purposes.
+The capital and reserves at a consolidated Group level are £21,903k higher (2020 - £24,958k higher) than the excess of assets over liabilities used for solvency purposes.

-The movement in MLL own funds primarily reflects net of tax retained fee income in excess of expenses during the year.
-The movement in Group own funds primarily reflects the change of ownership and the associated group restructuring implemented in 2019.
+The movement in MLL own funds primarily reflects net of tax retained fee income in excess of expenses during the year and the increase in the value of in-force business, reduced by the dividend it paid to MLG.
+The movement in Group own funds primarily reflects net of tax retained fee income in excess of expenses during the year and the increase in the value of in-force business.

 Deferred tax is calculated, at the rates that are expected to apply at the time of their reversal, in respect of all timing differences, at the reporting date, between the recognition of total comprehensive income in the financial statements and its inclusion in tax assessments.
 The resulting net deferred tax asset arising is recognised as the Group believes it is probable the timing difference will reverse.
-The asset is available as a basic own-fund item classified as Tier 3 in accordance with Article 76(a)(iii); and is recognised as eligible own funds, applying the eligibility limits set out in Article 82.
+The asset is available as a basic own-fund item classified as Tier 3 in accordance with Article 76(a)(iii); and is recognised as eligible own funds for MLL, applying the eligibility limits set out in Article 82.